-Moose Construction is an Alaska-based, locally-owned construction company, operating primarily above the Artic Circle.
-It builds affordable housing and some dormitories that are used to house a seasonal workforce in the summer months, when the weather is conducive to its building activity.
+Moose Construction is a locally-owned, native construction company, based in Alaska, operating primarily above the Arctic Circle.
+It builds affordable, year-round housing for the native population and oil field workers, in addition to dormitories that are used to house a seasonal workforce in the summer months, when the weather is conducive to its building activity.
 It has embraced "green technology" and makes extensive use of solar energy in its construction, which is handy in summer days that last 20 hours.
-Typically, site preparation, foundation work, framing, and roofing are finished in that order; interior finishing is left until the sheathing is all in place.
+Typically, site preparation, foundation work, framing, sheathing, and roofing are finished in that order; interior finishing is left until the sheathing is all in place.
 Moose has a small administrative office in Anchorage that is staffed on a year-round basis.